 Intrusion detection devices such as door/window contacts and motion sensors continue to be an integral part of perimeter security systems, oftentimes alerting users and/or security personnel before any damage or harm is done.
-Integrating additional security elements such as video surveillance and analytics reinforce intrusion detection immensely, but sometimes unique situations arise that expose gaps in security that can still lead to destruction or loss of property, assets, or even human life.
+Integrating additional security elements such as video surveillance and analytics reinforce intrusion detection immensely, but sometimes unique situations arise that expose gaps in security that can still lead to the destruction or loss of property, assets, or even human life.
 Luckily, applications of sound detection technology installed within the entire security system can plug some of these holes to enhance the overall situational awareness of an organization or building.

-Sound detection devices are a unique innovation that are able to recognize sound waves—a naturally-occurring analog function—and convert them into digital signals using powerful sound algorithms based off patterns within the audio signature that filter them out of any background noise.
+Sound detection devices are a unique innovation that is able to recognize sound waves—a naturally-occurring analog function—and convert them into digital signals using powerful sound algorithms based off patterns within the audio signature that filter them out of any background noise.
 Once converted, these signals are processed to either trigger an alarm based on the criteria within the system or validate an alarm that was already triggered.
 Many of these “smart sensors” are incredibly sophisticated and highly sensitive, differentiating even the most miniscule variations in sounds amongst false triggers, such as the difference between a protective glass window cracking and a dropped ceramic plate shattering.

 Sound detection technology is a unique force multiplier that can benefit a variety of situations where security may be compromised.
 When integrated with the rest of the security systems, sound detection can work either reactively or preemptively by sending alerts during or after a security situation or warning the appropriate channels about imminent security threats.
 Gunshot detection is an excellent example of a reactive sound solution growing in popularity—largely due to recent and extremely unfortunate circumstances—that is able to simultaneously pinpoint the location of gunfire and rapidly report the information to security personnel and/or local law enforcement.
 These systems are able to decrease reaction time and eliminate the factor of human delay, potentially saving lives.
 Other reactive uses of sound detection security include: